Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 Sock Fit Importance

-Even the best merino socks cause blisters if they don't fit properly.
-Your socks should:
+Even the best wool socks cause blisters if they do not fit properly.
+Walking socks should:

 • Sit flat with no wrinkles or bunching